All Products

 deduplicate

 This is the default value of the merge-engine parameter.
-If the data merging mechanism is deduplicate and multiple data records have the same primary key, the Apache Paimon result table retains only the latest data record and discards other data records.
+If the data merging mechanism is deduplicate and multiple data records have the same primary key, the Apache Paimon sink table retains only the latest data record and discards other data records.

 Note